 - Medical Imaging Center, 36 Garden Center, Broomfield, 303-466-1234

 - To Schedule an imaging appointment at Foothills Hospital or Community Medical Center, please call 303-415-5170 between the hours of 8:00 am and 5:30 pm.
 Physician orders can be faxed to 303-938-3299.

 - To schedule an appointment at the Boulder Medical Center please call 303-415-4240 between the hours of 8:00 a.m. and 4:30 p.m.

 - To schedule an appointment at Medical Imaging Center, please call 303-466-1234 between the hours of 8:30 a.m. and 5:00 p.m.

 Should you have any specific questions, please feel free to contact the BCH Imaging Department at (303) 415-7500.

 Our professional staff takes pride in delivering quality, personalized care to our patients.
 We utilize an advanced reporting and integration system to ensure timely delivery of test results to ordering clinicians.
-Our 12 board-certified radiologists use the lastest technologies to diagnose and treat a wide variety of medical problems.
+Our 12 board-certified radiologists use the latest technologies to diagnose and treat a wide variety of medical problems.

 Foothills Hospital has the only breast center north of Denver that is fully accredited by the National Accreditation Program for Breast Centers (NAPBC).
-We also offer a top-of-the-line 3 Tesla MRI scanner with a large internal opening and a state-of-the-art 128 slice CT scanner with low dose radiation capabilities.
+We also offer a top-of-the-line 3 Tesla MRI scanner with a large internal opening and a state-of-the-art 128 slice CT scanner with low-dose radiation capabilities.

 Other specialized equipment and imaging services include magnetic resonance imaging (MRI) breast biopsy/localization, an interventional suite, mammographic stereotactic breast biopsy, nuclear medicine and progressive ultrasound capabilities.